IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/vote.rst

       --out-file vote/body.json

 Most of what we covered when building the hot credential authorization script also applies here, so we won't cover it again.
+The only difference is that we are attaching and authorizing a vote file instead of a certificate, but the mechanism is similar.

 Step 4.
 Distribute the Transaction to The Voting Group
 ------------------------------------------------------